iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 `[TODO: verve review these changes below]`

 Finally, let's see how to change the music being played in this room.
-It is controlled by `MusicPlayer` object, which you should find in top-left corner of room.
+It is controlled by `MusicPlayer` object, which you may find in top-left corner of room.
 If you hover over it with your mouse, you'll see that it has a "field" which says "BGM: Seasons".
 You can click on bottom-left corner of the object to edit it's fields.
 We will talk about adding your own music a bit later, for now you can use one of the example tracks, like `barnicle`.
 Change the field so it looks like this:

 ![](img/03_room_fields2.png)